perfectcui/computer-vision/README.md

 E8 compare SIFT and R2D2
   &emsp; Notice that the code of r2d2 is from [code](http://github.com/naver/r2d2)
   &emsp; How to run the r2d2
+  &emsp; Qucikly start
-  &emsp; Qucik start:(You can easily copy my env by this:)
+  &emsp;You can easily copy my env by this:
   &emsp; &emsp; ```conda env create -f 3_6_opencv.yaml```
   &emsp; &emsp; ```python r2d2/extract.py --model r2d2/models/r2d2_WASF_N16.pt --images imgs/2.jpg --top-k 2056```
   &emsp; The eviroment reuqires( my env): python 3.6.8  pytorch 9.0  pillow  8.4.0  matplolib 2.2.2    (the pillow should install by pip,instead of default)